beetaone/module-http-egress/README.md

 ## Description

 Webhook Egress is a module responsible for passing all input data to a specified URL or a Webhook address by HTTP ReST API.
+Two ReST API methods are supported: POST an GET.
+If POST is chosen, then data are passed to a specified URL.
+If GET is chosen, then data are passed as URL's query string parameters.
 This module is containerized using Docker.